top of page

 Research Interests

 I am an environmental economist interested in the socioeconomic impacts and human dimensions of climate change.
-My work involves using data at multiple spatial scales (sub-national, gridded, and household) to understand the multi-dimensional impacts of climate change on society - labour, food insecurity, inequality, human health, and socioeconomic vulnerability in general.
-I am a co-author of the Global Lancet Countdown and the Lancet Countdown in Europe tracking climate impacts on human health.
+My work involves using data at multiple spatial scales (sub-national, gridded, and household) to understand the multi-dimensional impacts of climate change on society - labour force, food insecurity, inequality, human health, and socioeconomic vulnerability in general.
+I am a co-author of the Global Lancet Countdown, the Lancet Countdown in Europe, Lancet Countdown in Latin America tracking climate impacts on human health.
+Professor Elizabeth Robinson and I lead indicators on food (in)security, labour supply, economic activity.

 • Climate, weather, and food security: Professor Elizabeth Robinson and I are analysing impacts of climate and weather shocks on global and local food (in)security, and the implications for human health.
 Using household surveys and sub-national data combined with high resolution meteorological data, we examine the impacts of climate and weather shocks on food insecurity, and the extent to which socioeconomic drivers such as income and education help to modify these impacts.
 Our work further focuses on the efficacy of cash versus food assistance, and the designing of food policies in an increasingly climate insecure world.